Are you getting the most out of your gym membership or would you be better off financially by switching to a home set up?

 Choose the right kit for your goals.

 For your cardiovascular exercise, the most economical piece of equipment would either be a rowing machine, or an exercise bike.
-Both take up less floor space than a treadmill and cost less to buy.
+Both take up less floor space than a portable treadmill and cost less to buy.
 But if you’re happy to run or cycle outdoors, or your space is limited this could be one bit of kit you can leave out, and focus on strength and conditioning, or just do burpees!
 One other simple piece of cardiovascular equipment worth mentioning is a skipping rope.

 A Men’s Health article discusses a German university study which said skipping is one of the most effective exercises you can do, and surely one the cheapest.
 The only possible issue is if you live in an apartment.
 Your neighbours below may not be too pleased if your 6 am workout consists of 20 minutes of skipping followed by 20 minutes of burpees!
 Another great piece of versatile kit is the mini stepper.
 You can read more about the best mini steppers at OGLF’s round-up.